Sid72020123/scratchconnect/CLOUD_REQUESTS.md

 **This feature also needs a Scratch script/code to make it work.
 The Scratch script can be found [here](https://scratch.mit.edu/projects/720252660/)**

+Download that project on your computer and then later upload it on the Scratch Website.

 In that Scratch Project, click "See Inside" and scroll to the extreme top-left to read the instructions.
 Please read them while using that...

 ## Setup: